The lowdown on the steamiest timepieces from the biggest week in watches.

 Courtesy of Rolex

-In 1926 Rolex introduced the Oyster – a fully sealed case that protected your watch’s inner workings from submersion in water, as well as dust and other nasties that could damage your watch’s accuracy.
+In 1926, Rolex introduced the Oyster – a fully sealed case that protected your watch’s inner workings from submersion in water, as well as dust and other nasties that could damage your timepieces’ accuracy.
 And it’s been used in nearly all of the watches the Crown has produced ever since.
-Rolex has released a number of heavy hitters to mark the occasion, but we’re going to focus on the Oyster Perpetual, specifically the Rolesor edition, which comes in 36mm and 41mm sizes.
-It takes one of Rolex’s core models – displaying just hours, minutes, and seconds – and amps it up with a bezel and crown crafted from yellow gold, combined with an Oystersteel case and bracelet and slate dial, nodding to earlier 1930s mixed metal Rolesors like the reference 5045 Bubbleback.
+Rolex has released a number of heavy-hitter to mark the occasion, but we’re going to focus on the Oyster Perpetual.
+Specifically, the Rolesor edition, which comes in 36mm and 41mm sizes.
+It takes one of Rolex’s core models – displaying just hours, minutes, and seconds – and amps it up with a bezel and crown crafted from yellow gold, combined with an Oystersteel case and bracelet and slate dial.
+A nod to earlier 1930s mixed metal Rolesors like the reference 5045 Bubbleback.
 And if you needed any more reminding of its anniversary status, the all-new OP is stamped with “100 Years” in place of the usual Swiss-made.

 The Oyster Perpetual has always had a GADA status (go anywhere, do anything).
-But this anniversary OP’s precious metal touches give it a touch more prestige; it feels extra special, fitting for a release so baked in Rollie history.
-But with the super-versatile Oyster bracelet, it still oozes with an elevated ease of wear.
+But this anniversary OP’s precious metal touches gives it a touch more prestige; it feels extra special, fitting for a release so baked in Rollie history.
+But with the super-versatile Oyster bracelet it’s still oozes with an effortless ease of wear.

 Centre Court is calling the Gerald Charles Maestro GC Sport Tennis white